 Science is starting to explore how the mind is involved in PMS and its associated symptoms.
 An important study showed that mindfulness meditation improved the anxiety and depression of women with PMS.

 Many of the symptoms of PMS are common to other stress-based disorders that have been shown to improve with meditation and biofeedback.
 Chronic pain, muscle pain, insomnia, ADD and other cognitive issues are all alleviated with consistent biofeedback training and meditation.

 A huge benefit of biofeedback treatment is that it is completely safe, non-invasive, and has no side effects.
 Biofeedback devices typically use sensors that are easily applied to the head, arms or chest, and some biofeedback devices, like the Reflect Orb, don’t require the use of sensors at all.
 Simply rest your hands on the orb and start receiving helpful biofeedback.

 Instead of popping pain meds or suffering in silence, women with PMS symptoms, whether mild or severe, can look to the mind-body connection and related treatments to manage the stress of PMS and gain real relief.

 Bottom Line – Does It Really Work?

-Biofeedback and meditation treatment offer a holistic solution where the mind, body and spirit intersect.
+Biofeedback and meditation treatment offers a holistic solution where the mind, body, and spirit intersect.
 Proven by science, and with no risks or side effects, using biofeedback together with meditation might just be the magic pill that women with PMS have always hoped for.